annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 | Cuboid       | `cuboid`        | Cuboid in 3D       |
 | Bounding box | `bbox`          | Bounding box in 2D |

+Only one type of feature per prediction is supported.

 ## Prediction examples

 ### 2D bounding box with a static property